 Acceptable Academic Progress

-All graduate students are required to maintain a 3.0 cumulative grade point average (CGPA) for graduate level courses (4000 and 5000 level).
-A 3.0 CGPA for course work and thesis is required for graduation.
-Any course listed in the major or minor in which a grade lower than a “C” has been received must be repeated.
+All graduate students are required to maintain a 3.0 cumulative grade point average (CGPA) for graduate level courses (400 and 500 level).
+A CGPA of at least 3.0 for course work is required for graduation.
+Any course listed in the major or minor in which a grade lower than a "C" has been received must be repeated.

 Incompletes ("I" grades) can be granted if a student's work is satisfactory with at least 70% of the course work having been completed and the student cannot complete the work of the course for reasons beyond his or her control.
 Incompletes at the graduate level can constitute unacceptable progress toward a degree and may result in the withdrawal of financial aid received by the student.
 If Incompletes are the appropriate grade, the faculty should provide a written rationale for the grade to the Graduate School to prevent the grade from adversely impacting the student's continued eligibility for Federal Financial Aid.
 In general, for Special Topics courses that are ongoing and the project has not been completed, the grade of "N" (Continuing) is more appropriate and should be used instead of "I".

 An Incomplete must be removed at a time designated by the instructor, but before the end of the next semester of residence; the Enrollment Services Office announces the deadlines for each semester.
 Students should not re-enroll in a class in which they have an Incomplete.
 In unusual circumstances, the time for removal of the "I" may be extended by permission of the instructor and the Dean of Graduate Studies.

 Graduate students withdrawing from a class or changing a class to an audit must secure the signature of their advisor prior to submitting the "drop/add" card to the Graduate School Program Manager.
 Auditing a class also requires the signature of the professor of the course.